AICarope/AICarope/README.md

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [carope45@hotmail.com](mailto:carope45@hotmail.com)
-* 🧠  I'm learning XR (VR and AR) and Python for Data Science and Machine Learning and XR.
+* 🧠  I'm learning XR (VR and AR) and Python for Data Science and Machine Learning.
 * 🤝  I'm open to collaborating on AI and XR for Healthcare

 ### Skills